Perivel/domeniere.js/src/factory/README.md

 # Factory
-A Factory s an object responsible for the creation of other objects.
+A Factory is responsible for the creation of other objects.

 ## Defining a Factory
 We define a factory by extending the `AbstractFactory` class.